For Enquiry: 93450 45466

 67. Can a Java class inherit from multiple classes?

-Java does not support multiple inheritance; instead, a class can only derive from one other class.
+Java does not support multiple inheritance.
+A class can only derive from one other.

 68. Can you use Java’s go to command to jump to a specific line?

-In Java, the “goto” keyword does not exist, and the language does not support the capability of jumping to a specific labeled line.
+In Java, the “goto” keyword does not exist, and the language does not support the capability of jumping to a specific labelled line.

 69. Can we revive a dead thread?